Delinquent Account Meaning

 Delinquent Account Examples

-- Outstanding Car Loan Account for 6 months.
+- Outstanding Car Loan Account for six months;

-- Outstanding Home Loan Account for a period of 1 year.
+- Outstanding Home Loan Account for one year;

 Effects of a Delinquent Credit Card

-In case a credit card is delinquent for more than 60 days then the Credit Card Company can begin a legal process against the holder of the credit card for the collection of its outstanding amount on the credit card.
-There would be various penalties imposed on the cardholder along with the heavy amount of Interest portion on the outstanding amount.
-The cardholder has to clear all the dues in order to save himself from the legal proceedings.
+In case a credit card is delinquent for more than 60 days, then the Credit Card Company can begin a legal process against the holder of the credit card for the collection of its outstanding amount on the credit card.
+There would be various penalties imposed on the cardholder along with the substantial amount of Interest portion on the outstanding amount.
+The cardholder has to clear all the dues to save himself from the legal proceedings.

 How to Deal with the Delinquent Account?